 In order to optimize your experience and provide statistically accurate data about use of our web-site, the technologies we describe above are enabled by default.
 We will review any future additional use of these technologies and change this policy statement accordingly before implementing additional uses of the technologies.

-We are especially concerned about protecting children's privacy.
-Therefore, we comply with the Children’s Online Privacy Protection Act of 1998 (COPPA).
-COPPA and its accompanying Federal Trade Commission regulation establish United States Federal law that protects the privacy of children using the Internet.
-We encourage parents and teachers to involve themselves in children’s Internet explorations.
+We believe in the importance of protecting children's privacy online.
+We comply with the COPPA, which governs personal information collected from or about children under the age of 13.
 We do not intentionally collect information from children under the age of 13.
 Our "Kids' Place" page does not require children to provide any information that could personally identify them.
-If, however, a child chooses to provide personally identifying information to us, through an e-mail or otherwise, we will only use it to respond to the inquiry and we will not retain it.
+If, however, a child chooses to provide personally identifying information to us, through an email or otherwise, we will only use it to respond to the inquiry.

 - Employ internal access controls to ensure that the only people who see your information are those with a need to do so to perform their official duties.

 - Train appropriate personnel on our privacy and security policies to know requirements for compliance.